mrinterweb/freighter/README.md

 # Status

+Freighter is currently deploying quickly and reliably as far as I can tell.

 Needed:
 * Needs more testing with more complex scenarios

-Nice to haves:
 * Container linking options
 * Volume mounting options
-* Container cleanup

-Freighter is currently deploying quickly and reliably as far as I can tell.

 ## Contributing